hannesm/platform-blog/technical-signing-repository.md

      by Bellare and Rogaway)
    - "RSA-PKCS" (using RSASSA-PKCS1-v1_5: old signature scheme with appendix as first standardized in version 1.5 of PKCS #1).

-- each key has additionally a `role`: `RepositoryMaintainer`, `Developer` or `SnapshotBot`.
-  Validity is checked when patch is applied, a quorum is needed.
+- instead of doing the transitive quorum check to split keys into repository maintainers and developers, we introduced a `role` field in each key, which is a string.
+If it is anything apart from `Developer`, a quorum of RMs need to have signed this key.

 [PKCS1]: https://tools.ietf.org/html/rfc3447